 One of the most important elements of our awards are that the nominations come from you – the skeptical community.
 We’d like you to tell us who you think deserves to receive the Skeptic of the Year award, and who deserves to receive the Rusty Razor.

 Nominations are open now and will close on October 31st.
-Winners will be chosen by our editorial board from the nominations we receive, and they will be announced during a future Skeptics in the Pub Online event, as well as on our website.
+Winners will be chosen by our editorial board from the nominations we receive, and they will be announced at Skeptics in the Pub Online on November 19th, at 7pm.

 Featured image taken by Rob McDermott at QED 2018